 Other car insurance coverage for Scion FR-S

 Most states require drivers to carry at least liability coverage.
-However, liability insurance does not pay for damages to your Scion FR-S. You will likely be more financially protected with full coverage car insurance, which adds comprehensive and collision coverage to your policy.
+However, liability insurance does not pay for damages to your Scion FR-S. You will likely be more financially protected with full coverage car insurance, which adds both comprehensive and collision coverage to your policy.
 Both work together to pay for damages to your car from a number of perils, such as a crash, striking an animal, or damage due to flooding or a severe storm.

 You may also want to consider other insurance add-ons such as accident forgiveness (which may prevent your premiums from increasing after one at-fault accident), roadside assistance and towing (in case your FR-S breaks down) or extended glass coverage, which pays for repair or replacement of a damaged windshield and windows.